nodedock/nodedock/docs/README.md

 docker-compose up -d beanstalkd
 ```

-2 - Configure Laravel to connect to that container by editing the `config/queue.php` config file.
+2 - Configure your app to connect to that container.

 a. first set `beanstalkd` as default queue driver
 b. set the queue host to beanstalkd : `QUEUE_HOST=beanstalkd`